-We find Genetic Communities by looking at a network of DNA connections we build using millions of AncestryDNA members in our database.
+We find communities by looking at a network of DNA connections we build using millions of AncestryDNA members in our database.
 For a simplified example, here’s a small network of 25 individuals.

 The figures below show two examples of the same large network made up of AncestryDNA members.
 The colored circles represent AncestryDNA members, and the lines are DNA matches between them.

-When we discover Genetic Communities, we use information from family trees AncestryDNA members have linked to their test results to learn about the historical forces that may have brought their ancestors together.
-(Learn more about how we discover the story behind Genetic Communities).
+When we discover communities, we use information from family trees AncestryDNA members have linked to their test results to learn about the historical forces that may have brought their ancestors together.
+(Learn more about how we discover the story behind communities).